OAQHA Provincial Championship

 The person selecting the patterns will be given the following parameters:

-• Patterns are to be World Show quality (the person selecting the pattern will be given 2022 OAQHA Challenge patterns as a guide)
+• Patterns are to be World Show style arena patterns (the person designing will be given past Provincial Championship patterns as a guide)

 • Patterns must fit nicely in the Ancaster Fairgrounds Arena